SlangLabs/SlangAssistantPlaygroundApps/README.md

-# SlangAssistantPlayground
+# SlangAssistantPlaygroundApps
-Playground app to try and visualise how app could interact with Slang Retail Assistant.
+This repository coontains Slang assistant Playground apps to try and visualise how app could interact with various Slang Assistants.